1. Must my resume be “one” page?

 19. Does The Resume Store coach for interviews?

-Yes; however, by uploading our FREE e-books you can absorb a great deal of useful information on the subject of interviewing and other important considerations.
+Yes; however, by purchasing Arnie’s book, The Get-A-Job Manual – see the HOME PAGE to order – you can absorb a great deal of useful information on the subject of interviewing and other important considerations.